mlcourses/lab-2-blog-post-group6_cs281/post.md

 [Carry out circuit demo](https://drive.google.com/file/d/1qxZnN8-faqeWTYPcR6fj9g88IjqDI19f/view)

-## Conclusion - Utsav
+## Conclusion
-In Conclusion, this lab provided a hands-on experience in designing, building, and testing digital circuits, specifically focusing on Multiplexers and Adder circuits.
+In conclusion, this lab provided a hands-on experience in designing, building, and testing digital circuits, specifically focusing on Multiplexers and Adder circuits.
 The lab was divided in four parts, each targeting different aspects of digital design.

 - 2 to 1 Mux